BluSky AI Inc. to Present at the AI & Tech Virtual Investor Conference April 23rd

-Salt Lake City Utah, April 21, 2026 (GLOBE NEWSWIRE) -- BluSky AI Inc. (BSAI), a next-generation AI infrastructure company building a distributed neocloud network for large-scale model training and inference computing, today announced that Trent D'Ambrosio, CEO, will present live at the AI & Tech Virtual Investor Conference hosted by VirtualInvestorConferences.com, on April 23, 2026.
+SALT LAKE CITY, April 22, 2026 (GLOBE NEWSWIRE) -- BluSky AI Inc. (BSAI), a next-generation AI infrastructure company building a distributed neocloud network for large-scale model training and inference computing, today announced that Trent D'Ambrosio, CEO, will present live at the AI & Tech Virtual Investor Conference hosted by VirtualInvestorConferences.com, on April 23, 2026.

 DATE: April 23rd